 If the government chooses to enforce every letter of Medvedev's decree, Russia's social networks will join ISPs in buying and installing equipment that allows the FSB to spy on users.
 Thus SORM-2 would have its 2.0.

-be a burdensome process.
+which can be a burdensome process.
 Installing surveillance instruments at the source of the data, however, will grant authorities the power to conduct targeted realtime surveillance.
-The procedure will be faster and simpler than dealing with ISPs.
+The procedure will be faster and simpler than dealing with

-keep certain information on file for six months.
+required to keep certain information on file for six months.
 The costs of this storage will undoubtedly fall on businesses and, in turn, consumers.
-Websites that cannot attract additional advertising revenue might erect paywalls or even be forced to close down.
+Websites that cannot attract additional advertising revenue might erect paywalls or even be forced

 And the degree to which extending SORM-2 controls to social networks will help authorities catch criminals remains largely unknown.

 How should bloggers respond to these developments?
 Most Russian Internet users don't have to worry about anything.
 As Anton Nossik, one of the founding fathers of the RuNet, put it almost a year ago, the government's actions against bloggers are

 politically driven.
 For the most part, Russia's new laws don't threaten Internet users who steer clear of politics.
 Those who do speak out about sociopolitical issues, however, might attract the FSB's sudden attention, though there are only